Daniel Dubois: Dubois vs. Joyce

-On 28 November 2020, Dubois made the first defence of his British and Commonwealth titles, alongside his WBC Silver and WBO International titles, in a highly anticipated domestic matchup against Joe Joyce at the Church House in London, with the vacant European title also on the line.
 In a closely contested fight that had implications for future world title hopes, Dubois was landing the harder and cleaner punches while Joyce stayed at range behind powerful jabs.
 The repeated accurate jabs from Joyce caused swelling to the left eye of Dubois from the second round.
 In the tenth, after another hard jab landed on his now-swollen-shut eye, Dubois went down on one knee, allowing the referee to count him out to suffer the first loss of his career.
-Following the fight it was revealed that Dubois had suffered a broken left orbital bone and nerve damage around the eye.
+At the time of stoppage, only one judge had Joyce ahead 87–84 and the other two judges had Dubois ahead 86–85 and a controversial 88–83, only giving Joyce two rounds.
+According to the CompuBox Stats, Dubois landed 146 of his 486 punches thrown, at 30% connect rate.
+82 landed were power shots.
+Joyce was less accurate, landing 125 of his 544 thrown, at 23% connect.
+Joyce landed 98 jabs which was 79.6% of his total output.
+Dubois was hit with claims that he quit from fellow boxers and pundits, however was also backed by some, saying it was the right decision and potentially saved his career.
+Following the fight it was revealed that Dubois had suffered a broken left orbital bone and nerve damage around the eye and would be out of action for around six months.